How to Address Council

-Setting an appointment
+Setting an Appointment

-When you are at the Council meeting
+While at the Council Meeting

 When the item is discussed, the City Clerk calls the names of those persons wishing to speak to the issue.
 When your name is called, please step to the lectern, state your name and address for the record, and the appropriate comments.
 The only restrictions on the comments are:

-- they are limited to five minutes.
+- They are limited to 5 minutes

-To speak on issues not on that week's Agenda
+Speaking on Issues not on the Agenda